THE LANGUAGE OF CHEMISTRY - Q&A

 Question

-What is the definition of an element according to the text?
+What is the definition of a chemical 'symbol'?

 Answer